Skip to content

 • Mobile and tablet-based data collection tools: Devices that allow for efficient, on-site capture of asset data and field observations.

-Traditional surveying methods typically focus on capturing basic geometric data of a building, such as dimensions and elevations.
+Traditional surveying methods, including traditional equipment used for surveying, typically focus on capturing basic geometric data of a building, such as dimensions and elevations.
 In contrast, a BIM survey goes beyond simple geometry to capture a wide range of information about the building’s features, materials, and systems.
-This data is then integrated into a dynamic, intelligent 3D model that can be used for various purposes, such as design coordination, energy analysis, and asset management.
+This data is then integrated into dynamic, intelligent, digital 3D models that can be used for various purposes, such as design coordination, energy analysis, and asset management.

 Register for IMPACT Bulletin